Shaping Public Health

 I am a counsellor and psychotherapist who demonstrates honesty, genuineness, and unconditional positive regard.
 I value your progress and believe in your ability to grow, and I believe I can create a supportive and empowering therapeutic environment.

-My aim is to offer a first appointment - known as an initial assessment - within 1-2 weeks.
-Then we would arrange a set number of counselling sessions to take place at the same time every week, that is convenient for you and where I have availabity.
-How quickly these sessions can begin will depend on the availabity of that free ‘slot’.
+My aim is to offer a first appointment - known as an initial assessment - within 1-3 days.
+Then we would arrange counselling sessions to take place that is convenient for you.
+How quickly these sessions can begin will depend on the availability of that free ‘slot’.

 © SPH Therapy